SORMAS-Foundation/SORMAS-Project/docs/SERVER_SETUP.md

 #### Windows

 For testing and development environments we suggest to download and run the installer of the Java 11 **JDK** for 32 or 64 bit client systems (depending on your system).
-You can check your Java version from the shell/command line using: ``java -version``.
+You can check your Java version from the shell/command-line using: ``java -version``.

 ### Postgres Database